CHIP: A Hawkes Process Model for Continuous-time Networks with Scalable and Consistent Estimation: Theoretical Analysis of Estimators

 As discussed in Section \ref{sec:EstimationProcedure}, we are able to estimate $m = \alpha/\beta$ and $\mu$ from the count matrix $N$ using \eqref{count_est}.
 We analyze these estimators assuming a growing number of nodes $n$ and time duration $T$.
 We do not put any assumption on the distribution of the counts; we only require that $T$ is large enough such that the asymptotic mean and variance equations in \eqref{eq:asy_mean} hold.
 The sample mean $\bar{N}_{ab}$ and sample variance $S^2_{ab}$ of the counts are unbiased estimators of $\nu_{ab}$ and $\sigma^2_{ab}$, respectively.
 The following theorem shows that these estimators are consistent and asymptotically normal.

 \begin{thm} Define $n_{\min} =\min_{a,b} n_{ab}$.
 The estimators for $m_{ab}$ and $\mu_{ab}$ have the following asymptotic distributions as $n_{\min} \rightarrow \infty$ and $T \rightarrow \infty$:

-\end{thm} Using Theorem \ref{hawkes_thm}, we can obtain confidence intervals for $\mu$ and $m$, as shown in Section \ref{sec:HawkesParamConfInterval}.
+\end{thm} Using Theorem \ref{hawkes_thm}, we obtain confidence intervals for $\mu$ and $m$, in Section \ref{supp-sec:HawkesParamConfInterval} of the supplementary material.
 In the simplified special case of Theorem \ref{cor:misclusWeighted}, we have equal community sizes so $n_{ab} \asymp (n/k)^2$.
 Therefore, the condition $n_{\min} \rightarrow \infty$ boils down to $(n/k)^2 \rightarrow \infty$, which is a reasonable assumption.
 Theorem \ref{hawkes_thm} guarantees convergence of our estimators for $\mu$ and $m$ with the asymptotic mean-squared errors (MSEs) decreasing at the rate $n_{ab} \asymp (n/k)^2$ under the assumption that the community structure is correctly estimated.
-Next, we provide an ``end-to-end'' guarantee for the convergence of the asymptotic MSE to 0 for estimating the mean number of events in each block pair $\nu_{ab}$ using the sample mean $\bar{N}_{ab}$ over the estimated communities using spectral clustering. \begin{thm} Assume $n_{ab} \asymp (n/k)^2$.
+Next, we provide an ``end-to-end'' guarantee for the convergence of the asymptotic MSE to 0 for estimating the mean number of events in each block pair $\nu_{ab}$ using the sample mean $\bar{N}_{ab}$ incorporating the error in estimating communities using spectral clustering from Theorem \ref{cor:misclusWeighted}. \begin{thm} Assume $n_{ab} \asymp (n/k)^2$.
 The weighted average of asymptotic MSEs in estimating $\nu_{ab}$ using the estimator $\bar{N}_{ab}$ with communities estimated by spectral clustering is

 For comparison, under the assumption that the community structure is correctly estimated, the weighted average of asymptotic MSEs in estimating $\nu_{ab}$ using the estimator $\bar{N}_{ab}$ is